shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_9/README.md

 7. Create One More Subnet with Public Subnet name in other availability zone.

-**While craeting subnets did we mentioned any thing that define public subnet or private subnet?**
+**While craeting subnets did we mentioned anything that define public subnet or private subnet?**
 **By deafault all subnet are private subnets**

 **Subnet - Make Subnet as Public**